Barry EggersCo-Founder. Menlo Park. Enterprise.

 He’s been here ever since.
 After grad school, Barry worked in M&A at Cisco Systems, in San Jose, and later, by the recommendation of his old friend and classmate Chris Schaepe, became a partner at Weiss, Peck & Greer.

-It was here, in late 1999, that he and Chris, along with Ravi Mhatre and Peter Nieh, set out to found Lightspeed.
-In addition to building out the firm, Barry specializes in information technology infrastructure with a focus on analytic platforms, cloud, IoT, networking, and emerging infrastructure.
+It was here, in early 2005, that he and Chris, along with Ravi Mhatre and Peter Nieh, set out to found Lightspeed.
+In addition to building the firm, Barry specializes in information technology infrastructure with a focus on analytic platforms, cloud, networking, and emerging infrastructure.

 And yet, he insists technology isn’t his strong suit.

-“I’m an economics undergrad, so I don’t lead with technology IQ,” he says.
-“I like to rely on EQ.”
+“I’m an economics undergrad, so I don’t rely on technology IQ,” he says.
+“I like to lead with EQ.”